Sweden book place in World Cup quarter-finals after edging past Switzerland

 Sweden reached the World Cup quarter-finals for the first time in 24 years after Emil Forsberg's deflected shot earned a scrappy 1-0 win over Switzerland on Tuesday.

-This was far from a classic at the Saint Petersburg Stadium and if Colombia or England's players were watching on from Moscow, they could be forgiven for feeling bullish about their prospects in the last eight.
+This was far from a classic at the Saint Petersburg Stadium and if Colombia or England's players were watching from Moscow, they could be forgiven for feeling bullish about their prospects in the last eight.

 Switzerland's Michael Lang was sent off in injury-time for a last-ditch push on Martin Olsson and referee Damir Skomina downgraded his penalty to a free-kick on the edge of the area.
 But the game was already up.

+"I'm so proud to see what we're achieving together," Forsberg said.
+"It brings tears to my eyes."

+Sweden's route to the quarters has not been easy.
+They saw off both the Netherlands and Italy in qualifying, before finishing above Germany and Mexico in Group F.

-Their route to the quarters has not been easy and, what they have lost in the individual brilliance of Zlatan Ibrahimovic, they appear to have gained in grit, determination and collective spirit.
+What they have lost in the individual brilliance of Zlatan Ibrahimovic, they appear to have gained in grit, determination and collective spirit.
+Their next opponents would be foolish to take them lightly.

+"The team fighting for the team is what prevails out on the pitch," Sweden's coach Janne Andersson said.

 The one blemish on the victory was a yellow card for defender Mikael Lustig, who will now be suspended for the quarter-final in Samara on Saturday.